sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 Like the title of this section suggests, we'll be looking at more "traditional" forecasting methods to predict future sales.
 These models have been used in time series forecasting for quite some time.

 - **AR(*p*)**: The Autoregressive model uses a linear combination of lags to predict future values.
-The parameter *p* represents the number of lagged observations used in the model.
+The parameter value *p* represents the number of lagged observations used in the model formula (I will refrain from diving too deep into these calculations here).
 AR models are most beneficial when a time series has a strong correlation with its past values.

-- **MA(*q*)**: The Moving Average model uses past forecast errors to make predictions.
-The parameter *q* indicates the number of lagged forecast errors considered.
-MA models are useful when forecasting errors are correlated.
+- **MA(*q*)**: The Moving Average model uses previous forecasting errors to make predictions.
+The parameter *q* indicates the number of lagged forecasting errors considered by the model.
+MA models are useful when forecasting errors are highly correlated over time.

 - **ARIMA(*p*,*d*,*q*)**: The AutoRegressive Integrated Moving Average model combines elements of the AutoRegressive (AR) model, Moving Average (MA) model, and differencing.
-It can account for both autoregressive and moving average components while also addressing non-stationarity in the data through differencing.
+Of the three models discussed, ARIMA models are the most versatile for handling real-world data.
+This is because data is often non-stationary and requires some degree of differencing.

 Because we already differenced our sales time series, we will focus our attention to the ARIMA(*p*,*d*,*q*) model with *d*=1.
 We can use the following rules to determine *p* and *q*.

-- If the ACF declines quickly to zero as lags increase, and the PACF has significant spikes at lags 1 to *p*, an AR(*p*) model should be considered.
+- If the ACF declines quickly to zero as lags increase and the PACF has significant spikes at lags 1 to *p*, an AR(*p*) model should be considered.
-- If the ACF has significant spikes at lags 1 to *q*, and the PACF declines quickly to zero, an MA(*q*) model should be considered.
+- If the ACF has significant spikes at lags 1 to *q* and the PACF declines quickly to zero, an MA(*q*) model should be considered.

 Looking back at our ACF and PACF plots, we see the ACF has a single significant spike at lag 1, and the PACF spikes decline quickly to zero.
 Thus, we determine a value of 1 for *q*.
 In summary, we will consider an ARIMA(0,1,1) model to forecast our original sales data.